Knacker: Etymology

-Legal definition
+Legal definitions

 The term is in this literal sense in British English and Irish English, and gained some notoriety during the outbreak of mad cow disease (BSE) in the United Kingdom.
 The Slaughterhouses Act 1974, the Meat (Sterilisation and Staining) Regulations 1982, and the Food Safety Act 1990 all define a "knacker's yard" as "any premises used in connection with the business of slaughtering, skinning or cutting up animals whose flesh is not intended for human consumption".

 Knackery by-products are rendered under regulation into fats and meat and bone meal for incineration.
 Cattle hides may be recovered for leather production.
 The kinds of animal processing which can occur at knackeries are defined by law, for example, in Australia by the Commonwealth Meat Inspection Act 1983.
 In the EU, the legislation covering knackeries is Regulation (EC) No 1069/2009 of 21 October 2009.
 It regulates animal by-products and derived products not intended for human consumption.

 Slang use

 "Knackered" meaning tired, exhausted or broken in British and Irish slang is commonly used in Australia, Ireland, Newfoundland, New Zealand, and the United Kingdom.

-The term "knacker drinking" refers to the practice of consuming alcohol in the open, e.g. in a field or a park, or by a roadside or canal; the drink is typically cheap cider, beer or vodka from an off licence.
+The word has also been used as a derogatory term against members of the Travelling Community in Ireland.
+There have been some calls to cease the use of slang terms like "knacker drinking" and "knackered" as a result.
+In Ireland, "knacker drinking" refers to the practice of consuming alcohol in the open, e.g. in a field or a park, or by a roadside or canal; the drink is typically cheap cider, beer or vodka from an off licence.
 "Knacker drinking" is commonly done by teenagers or students.

 The British satirical magazine Private Eye often refers to senior police figures as "Inspector Knacker" or the police force in general as "Knacker of the Yard", a reference to Jack "Slipper of the Yard" Slipper.

 Automotive junkyards, salvage yards or recyclers may also be referred to as "knackers' yards" or "knackers".

-The word has also been used as a derogatory term against members of the Travelling Community in Ireland.
-There have been some calls to cease the use of slang terms like "knacker drinking" and "knackered" as a result.

-"Knackers" is also a British/Australasian vulgar slang for testes, although this usage may be derived from nakers – small medieval kettle drums which were typically played in pairs suspended from a belt around the waist.
+"Knackers" is also a British/Australasian vulgar slang for testicles.